Trip Overview

 Bhaktapur Durbar Square stands out as the largest royal palace among Kathmandu, Patan, and Bhaktapur, showcasing exotic arts, the tallest temple, the golden temple, the 55 Windows Durbar, and remarkable pottery works.
 Meanwhile, Patan Durbar Square is renowned for its intricate wood carving and vibrant Newari culture, with the stone temple Krishna Mandir being a well-known landmark.

-The Kathmandu Valley Highlight Tour also encompasses religious sites such as Pashupati, Bouddha, Swyambhu, Daskhinkali, and Changu Narayan, offering a blend of spirituality and natural beauty.
+The Kathmandu Valley Highlights Tour also encompasses religious sites such as Pashupati, Bouddha, Swyambhu, Daskhinkali, and Changu Narayan, offering a blend of spirituality and natural beauty.
 Nagarkot, a nearby hill station, is famed for its panoramic sunrise views over the Himalayas.

 This comprehensive tour ensures the exploration of all major highlights of the Kathmandu Valley, providing a captivating journey through its cultural, historical, and natural wonders.